dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-05-Fake-Payment-Advice.md

 ### 1. Suspicious Sender Address
 - The sender email is **mail_server@company.com**
 - The domain is generic and does not represent a known financial institution
+- Legitimate banks and financial institutions use official domain names

+Notification emails from legitimate organizations typically come from structured addresses like: no-reply@bankname.com